Rules

 Teams and Categories

 Teams are comprised of between one and four humans.
 If you register as an individual, but would like to be recruited onto a team, be sure to attend any pre-contest meetings to increase your chances of finding others with whom you can work.
 Teams must work together as a group during the contest.
 If a team member cannot be in attendance, contact the contest organizers to determine if you have a valid exception.
+In general we require at least one person per team to be onsite at the event.

 The Division your team competes in is dependent on the individual with the highest level of experience.
 For example, if your team of four people is a Novice, two Collegiate, and one Industry (professional), then your team competes in the Industry Division.
 You can read more about the divisions on the About page.
 Available divisions are: